The Tunnel (2011 film): Plot

-The film is framed as a documentary, occasionally cutting away to interviews with Natasha and Steve recorded after the events.
+The film is presented as a found footage interspersed with interviews after the events.

-In the midst of the drought and water shortages, the Government of New South Wales announced plans to recycle millions of litres of water trapped in a network of abandoned train tunnels beneath Sydney.
-However, the plan was abruptly cancelled without an explanation to the public.
-There is also rumor of homeless people who shelter in the tunnel going missing.
+In the midst of drought and water shortages, the Government of New South Wales plans to recycle millions of liters of water trapped in abandoned train tunnels beneath the heart of Sydney.
+However, the plan is cancelled without explanation to the public.
+There are rumors of homeless people taking shelter in the tunnels going missing.